dnmfarrell/berrybrew/doc/Berrybrew API.md

     public void PerlUpdateAvailableList()

 INCOMPLETE - DO NOT USE.
 Fetches the list of available Strawberry Perls on [Strawberry's download site](https://strawberryperl.com/releases.html), and updates the internal `perls.json` available list.

+####ProcessCreate

+    internal System.Diagnostics.Process ProcessCreate(string cmd, bool hidden=true)

+        argument:   cmd
+        value:      String containing the command and arguments to execute

+        argument:   hidden
+        value:      true/false whether the new cmd window should be hidden
+        default:    true

+        variable:   StartInfo.RedirectStandardOutput
+        value:      true

+        variable:   StartInfo.RedirectStandardError
+        value:      true

+        variable:   StartInfo.UseShellExecute
+        value:      false

+        return:     A System.Diagnostics.Process object

+Builds and returns a process ready to be modified or have `Start()` called on it.

 ####Switch